-Consumption or dilution of nuclear material

-Safeguards shall terminate on nuclear material upon determination by the Agency that the material has been consumed, or has been diluted in such a way that it is no longer usable for any nuclear activity relevant from the point of view of safeguards, or has become practically irrecoverable.

-Transfer of nuclear material out of Switzerland

-Switzerland shall give the Agency advance notification of intended transfers of nuclear material subject to safeguards under this Agreement out of Switzerland, in accordance with the provisions set out in part II of this Agreement.
-The Agency shall terminate safeguards on nuclear material under this Agreement when the recipient State has assumed responsibility therefor, as provided for in part II of this Agreement.
-The Agency shall maintain records indicating each transfer and, where applicable, the re-application of safeguards to the transferred nuclear material.
+- Article 11.
+Consumption or dilution of nuclear material.
+Safeguards shall terminate on nuclear material upon determination by the Agency that the material has been consumed, or has been diluted in such a way that it is no longer usable for any nuclear activity relevant from the point of view of safeguards, or has become practicably irrecoverable. - Article 12.
+Transfer of nuclear material out of Egypt.
+Egypt shall notify the Agency of transfers of nuclear material subject to safeguards under this Agreement out of Egypt, in accordance with provisions set out in Part II of this Agreement.
+The Agency shall terminate safeguards on nuclear material under this Agreement when the recipient State has assumed responsibility therefor, as provided for in Part II of this Agreement.
+The Agency shall maintain records indicating each transfer and, where applicable, the re-application of safeguards to the transferred nuclear material. - Article 13.
+Provisions relating to nuclear material to be used in non-nuclear material subject to safeguards under this Agreement is to be used in non-nuclear activities, such as the production of alloys or ceramics, Egypt shall agree with the Agency, before the material is so used, on the circumstances under which the safeguards on such material may be terminated.